 David and Lin Schneider

-Three different locations were described for Glass Beach in Benicia:
+Originally, three different locations were described for Glass Beach

-It is a tidal zone where fresh and salt water mix.
-There is very little exposure to wave action, so the beach glass is not very good as seen in the photo above
+Benicia's shore is in a tidal zone where fresh and salt water mix.
+There is very little exposure to wave action, so much of the beach glass is not very tumbled as you can see in the photo above

 Here are the three locations - #3 is the best bet!